 Depending on the circumstances surrounding the unattended death, the coroner or law enforcement may have the authority to release the death scene for proper unattended death cleanup, sanitation, and deodorization.

-Universal, comprehensive precautions must be taken when it comes to removal of a body, as well as in regard to cleanup and sanitizing the scene.
+Universal, comprehensive precautions must be taken when it comes to the removal of a body, as well as in regard to clean up and sanitizing the scene.
 These precautions include the use of: